How to Stop Food Aggression in Puppies Towards Other Dogs: A Comprehensive Guide

 1. Make Mealtimes a Positive Experience

-• Speak cheerfully and maintain a relaxed demeanor during feeding.
-Dogs can often sense their owners’ vibes, so a calm presence can ease their anxiety.
+Create a positive association by using high-value treats before feeding and maintaining a relaxed demeanor.
+Dogs sense their owners' emotions; a calm presence can significantly ease their anxiety.

 2. Separate Feeding